Project-Books/book-project/TEAM.md

 *We currently do not have any maintainers, but we are looking for some.*

-Maintainers have made regular and several significant contributions to the project over an extended period of time.
+Maintainers have made regular and several significant contributions to the project over an extended period.
 Usually, the contributions are code, but it does not have to be.
 Maintainers could have made important contributions in, for example, design or documentation.

 A maintainer may have a particular area of expertise.
 If they do, it will be listed here.
 You can then reach out to them should you need any help.
 We encourage the